-- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 270) or interfere with the proper operation of your vehicle. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
+- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 342) or interfere with the proper operation of your vehicle. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
 If possible, have your dealer inspect the final installation. - Do not install accessories on the side pillars or across the rear windows.
-In these areas, accessories may interfere with proper operation of the side curtain airbags.
+Accessories installed in these areas may interfere with proper operation of the side curtain airbags.